 Galloway cattle characteristics

-Galloway cattle are mainly black with a brownish tinge.
+The Galloway is mainly black with a brownish tinge.
 They are also bred in dun and black or dun belted.
 Their coats are long and wavy.
 The outer layer protects from wind and rain while the soft undercoat provides further waterproofing and insulation.
 The breed is polled.

-Galloway cattle are a medium sized breed.
+The Galloway is a medium sized breed.
 Cows reach around 560 kilos in weight, mature bulls up to 1000 kilos.
 Calf birth weights average 35 kilos and the breed is known for its easy calving.

 Steers and heifers yield high quality beef on low finishing rations.
 The beef is low in saturated fat and high in both Omega 3 and Omega 6.